davidselassie/games/_games/contact.md

 If hinted three letters, S, H, and E
 Player 1: Is it a person who herds animals?
 It Player: No, it is not a SHEpard.

+# Variations
+- If two players mess up a contact, as in they don't say the same words on the count of 3, they immediately start a game of [Mind Meld]({{ site.baseurl }}/games/mind-meld.html) with those two words as the seed words.